 The University of Michigan Law School, 法律博士, 优等成绩

 - US Court of Appeals for the Seventh Circuit

 - US Court of Appeals for the Fourth Circuit

 - US Court of Appeals for the Eleventh Circuit

 - US District Court for the District of Connecticut

 - Trial Bar of the US District Court for the Northern District of Illinois

-- American Bar Association, Litigation Section and Infrastructure and Regulated Industries Section, Section Officer (Chair Elect) and Communications Law Committee Chair
+- American Bar Association, Litigation Section and Infrastructure and Regulated Industries Section, Section Officer (Section Chair, 2019-2020) and Communications Law Committee Chair